riz333/lava_sigcomm21/README.md

 contains four circuit schematics (pertaining to the LAVA multidirectional element design)

-	amplifier_selection.pdf // describes how the LAVA element activates an amplifier element_control_and_power_schematic.pdf // shows all connections between the RF hardware and the microcontroller unit element_rf_schematic.pdf // shows the RF connections
-	pcb_prototype.pdf // schematic of the element's custom PCB board (RF switching and phase shifting)
+	amplifier_selection.pdf // describes how the LAVA element activates an amplifier element_control_and_power_schematic.pdf // shows all connections between the the element's hardware and the microcontroller unit element_rf_schematic.pdf // shows the element's RF connections pcb_prototype.pdf // schematic of the element's custom PCB board (RF switching and phase shifting)